apache/zeppelin/docs/security/shiroauthentication.md

 securityManager.realms = $zeppelinHubRealm
 ```

-> Note: ZeppelinHub is not releated to apache Zeppelin project.
+> Note: ZeppelinHub is not releated to Apache Zeppelin project.

 ## Secure your Zeppelin information (optional)
 By default, anyone who defined in `[users]` can share **Interpreter Setting**, **Credential** and **Configuration** information in Apache Zeppelin.